shawnbrown/datatest/docs/tutorial/compare-two-files.rst

 .. _comparing-files:

 ##########################################
-Using Reference Data (Comparing Two Files)
+Comparing Two Files (Using Reference Data)
 ##########################################

 This tutorial demonstrates how to compare a detailed file